. . . the more star systems will slip through your fingers.

 * * * * *

-Modesty. fMhLisa recently wrote a fantastic post on modesty that spurred me to think about this more general issue of unintended consequences.
+Modesty. fMhLisa recently wrote on modesty that spurred me to think about this more general issue of unintended consequences.
 She points out that indeed there does appear to be a trend of girls being sexualized at younger ages.
 But, she argues, by focusing on modesty so much and for girls at such young ages, we as a Church are implicitly agreeing with the prevailing idea that yes indeed, young girls are somehow sexual.
 We’re contributing to the problem.
 We’re only differing with the more general trend in what we suggest girls should be doing (cover themselves versus flaunt themselves).

 To make progress in having younger girls sexualized less, rather than pushing harder and harder on modesty, with more and better defined rules, we need to actually offer an alternative way of talking to and about young girls that doesn’t take their sexualization as a given.
 Or, as Rebecca J puts it so well in her wonderful post on the same topic at BCC: